 TWT information for individual TWT

-An HE STA may transmit a TWT Information frame to its peer STA during an individual TWT session.
+An HE STA that has an individual TWT agreement may transmit a TWT Information frame to the STA with which it has that agreement.
 The HE STA sets the fields of the TWT Information frame as defined in Table 27.7.4.1 (General).(#8109, #7403)

 A TWT requesting STA that receives a TWT Information frame follows the rules defined in 10.43.4 (Implicit TWT operation).

 A TWT requesting STA that receives an acknowledgment in response to a TWT Information frame that: